 By A Private Guide with a Driver:

 There are also guides that do a sort of rushed version of the three well-known sites in the area all in one day (Mitla, Hierve el Agua natural pools, and Tule) – where you can see ‘del Tule’ – the world’s largest tree.
 This is so that you can get the essence of all three sites.
 In my opinion, this does not allow you enough time to completely enjoy each of the sites, but it can be done.

 There is also a collectivo (shared taxi) that takes you from Oaxaca City to Mitla and then from there another van collectivo goes to Hierve el Agua.
-You can catch the collectivo at the Oaxaca Baseball Stadium, but beware they pack people in and the ride may be is bumpy and sweaty.
+You can catch the collectivo at the Oaxaca Baseball Stadium, but beware they pack people in and the ride is bumpy and sweaty.